“I can’t swim… what if I sink?”

 The water in the float pod is only about 10 inches (or 25 cm) deep.
 Surprising, isn’t it!

-It doesn’t need to be any deeper than that as it is so saturated with Epsom salts that when you lie back, you will be floating on the surface.
+It doesn’t need to be any deeper than that as it is so saturated with Epsom salt that when you lie back, you will be floating on the surface.

 Your face will be above the water.
 It is basically impossible for you to turn over by accident, even if you fall asleep, which is another common concern we’ve covered in a separate piece.